Monsieur Tranquille: Children's TV shows

 Mr. Tranquille is first mentioned in the television series Patof raconte (CFTM-TV, 1975).
-Played by the soundman Roger Giguère, it's an invisible character and he interacts with the clown Patof by means of sound and music effects.
-It's only in the series Patof voyage (CFTM-TV, 1976) that Roger Giguère embodies him as a puppet.
+Played by the soundman Roger Giguère, he is an invisible character who interacts with the clown Patof through sound and music effects.
+It is only in the series Patof voyage (CFTM-TV, 1976) that Roger Giguère embodies him as a puppet.

-Lesley Tranquille (a play on words meaning "leave him alone") quickly wins the heart of the children.
-A single recorded in January 1977, Madame Thibault becomes a number one in Quebec.
-A disco version, mostly instrumental except for the phrase "Ma'm Thibault", is created and becomes a club hit.
-The single is even issued in France and Australia, where it becomes very popular.
-The song credited to "Tranquille", to dissociate from the TV character, is also issued on a K-tel double-LP compilation called Disco Fever (1978).
+Lesley Tranquille (a play on words meaning "leave him alone") quickly captures the hearts of children.
+In January 1977, a single titled Madame Thibault becomes a number one hit in Quebec.
+A disco version of the song, mostly instrumental except for the phrase "Ma'm Thibault," is created and becomes a club hit.
+The single is even released in France and Australia, where it gains immense popularity.
+The song is credited to "Tranquille" to differentiate it from the TV character and is also included on a K-tel double-LP compilation called Disco Fever (1978).

-In September 1977, Mr. Tranquille get his own television series called Monsieur Tranquille (CFTM-TV, 1977).
-To increase the popularity of the character, two LPs, several coloring books and posters, as well as a series of eight comic books illustrated by Henri Desclez are published.
+In September 1977, Mr. Tranquille received his own television series called Monsieur Tranquille (CFTM-TV, 1977).
+To enhance the character's popularity, two LPs, several coloring books and posters, as well as a series of eight comic books illustrated by Henri Desclez, were published.

-The following season, a new series called Le monde de Monsieur Tranquille (CFTM-TV, 1978) was created to be more educational.
-However, the series was canceled mid-season (mostly due to competition with the Ever-Popular Bobino on rival Ici Radio-Canada Télé airing at the same timeslot).
+The following season, a new series titled Le monde de Monsieur Tranquille (CFTM-TV, 1978) was created with a more educational focus.
+However, the series was canceled midway through the season, largely due to competition with the highly popular Bobino on rival Ici Radio-Canada Télé, which aired in the same timeslot.